 Thank with email?
 Patches?
 Gittip?
 Flattr?
 Awards?
 Karma points?

 Whatever methods you find motivating to thank others are the ones you should use.

-- If you have more mad money than free time, find ways to support those producing.
-Donate to TPF or EPO.
-Or, if you want to make your support personal, donate via Gittip or something similar
+If you have more mad money than free time, find economic ways to support those producing.
+Donate to projects or software foundations.
+Or, if you want to make your support personal, donate via Gittip or something similar.

-Either way, try to make sure your efforts are also reinforcing those around you.
+Either way, try to make sure your efforts are reinforcing those around you.
 Sending bug reports and patches or even just a thank-you email benefit the recipient much more than you might think and might even do more good for the community than your own next bit of code or authorship.
-Sending a gittip or saying “+1” to a grant proposal are ways to give thanks with currency.

 Thanks comes in many forms.
 The more we have in any form, the better off we all are.

-Or just shoot me an email sometime. ☺
+If you’re motivated to tip me on some platform, great!
+Or just shoot me an email sometime.